What we mean by…

 The design/built environment project is led and commissioned by a community-based organisation or group.

-Local people and organisations are actively engaged in the design process being led by the commissioning client/project lead.
+Local people and organisations are actively engaged in the design process being led by the commissioning client/project lead and play an active role in decision-making.

 Various groups and interests come together to commission and/or develop a design process that responds to their individual and collective needs and aspirations.